nestybox/sysbox/docs/procfs-emulation.md

     though the process accesses the host /proc/sys, by virtue of doing so from within the process namespaces (e.g., user, net, etc), it accesses procfs data associated with those namespaces.

+  - By virtue of entering the user-ns, the child process gains full capabilities within the user-ns (see user_namespaces(7)).

+  - Note that the namespaces of the process performing the access may not be the same namespaces associated with the sys container.
+For example, if the process performing the access is inside an inner container, then its namespaces are those of the inner container, not those of the sys container.

 ## Intercepting Procfs Mounts Inside a Sys Container